davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `UTI_TOTALHOURS`.
 Let's break it down in simple business terms:

-1. **Purpose of the Measure**: This measure calculates the total number of hours worked on specific projects that meet a certain qualification criterion.
+1. **Purpose**: This measure calculates the total number of hours worked on specific projects that meet a certain qualification criteria.

-2. **Components of the Code**:
+2. **Components**:
-   - **`SUM(vw_Timesheet[Hours])`**: This part of the code adds up all the values in the `Hours` column from the `vw_Timesheet` table.
+   - **SUM(vw_Timesheet[Hours])**: This part of the code adds up all the values in the `Hours` column from the `vw_Timesheet` table.
 Essentially, it totals the hours worked.
-   - **`CALCULATE(...)`**: This function modifies the context in which the data is evaluated.
-It allows us to apply filters to the data before performing the calculation.
+   - **CALCULATE**: This function modifies the context in which the data is evaluated.
+In this case, it is used to apply a filter to the data being summed.
-   - **`vw_Timesheet[QualifyPrj] = 1`**: This is a filter condition.
-It specifies that we only want to include hours from projects where the `QualifyPrj` column has a value of 1.
-In a business context, this likely means that only certain qualified projects are considered in the total hours calculation.
+   - **vw_Timesheet[QualifyPrj] = 1**: This condition filters the data to include only those entries where the `QualifyPrj` column has a value of 1.
+This means that only projects that are marked as "qualified" (or meet certain criteria) will be included in the total hours calculation.

-3. **What It Achieves**: The overall effect of this measure is to provide a total count of hours worked on projects that are deemed "qualified" (where `QualifyPrj` equals 1).
-This can help management understand how much time is being spent on important projects, aiding in resource allocation, project evaluation, and performance tracking.
+3. **Outcome**: The measure `UTI_TOTALHOURS` will return the total hours worked on projects that are considered qualified.
+This is useful for reporting and analysis, as it helps the business understand how much time is being spent on projects that meet specific standards or requirements.

-In summary, `UTI_TOTALHOURS` gives a clear picture of the total hours worked on qualified projects, helping the business make informed decisions based on this data.
+In summary, this DAX measure helps organizations track and analyze the total hours worked on qualified projects, providing insights into resource allocation and project performance.

 **`UTILIZATION_New`**